davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 - From the mid 80s to 2004 the trend line is clear.
 Computer integer performance improved by 52% each year.
 Computer power doubled every two years, hence people conflated Moore’s law — the doubling of the number of transistors on a die, with computer performance.
 - Then we come to the third era of computer performance.
 Things slow down.
 The aggregate rate of change is 22% per year.

-That previous graph only went up to 2012, but fortuntaly in 2012 [Jeff Preshing][0] wrote a [tool to scrape the Spec website and build your own graph][1].
+That previous graph only went up to 2012, but fortunately in 2012 [Jeff Preshing][0] wrote a [tool to scrape the Spec website and build your own graph][1].

 ![int_graph-1345](images/int_graph-1345.png)